vitkhudenko/session_tracker/README.md

 ## Miscellaneous

-Typical SessionTracker usage implies being a singleton in your app.
+Typical simple SessionTracker usage implies being a singleton in your app.

 ## License